+I have an M.A. in American History, a field of deep interest to me.
 I find myself returning time and again to a period between the Civil War and the Depression for both fiction and nonfiction, and I hope to refine my knowledge of this particular era in U.S. history.
-I enjoy research and digging through facts, and love to bring stories to life for readers who may think history is dry and dull.
+I enjoy research and love to bring stories to life for readers who may think history is dry and dull.

 Earlier, my young adult historical novel, A Diamond in the Dust (Dial, 2001) was a 2002 Young Adult Library Services Association “Best Books for Young Adults” nominee.